 That way, you don’t have to spend hours filling out applications and reading the fine print of loan agreements.
 Furthermore, you don’t need to worry about getting stuck with a high-interest rate.

 The Fires in Question

 As noted, throughout the last five years there were numerous California wildfires connected to PG&E. For some of the fires, PG&E has already set up settlement funds for individuals affected by them.

-However, to get a part of that or any other settlement money, you either need to join an ongoing lawsuit or file one of your own.
+However, to get a part of that or any other settlement money, you either need to join an ongoing class action lawsuit or file one of your own.

-All the wildfires in the following section are ones that involve PG&E. If one of these fires affected you and you need immediate financial assistance, Injury Wallet is here for you.
+All the wildfires in the following section are ones that involve PG&E. If one of these fires affected you and you need immediate financial assistance with class action lawsuit loans, Injury Wallet is here for you.

 The Zogg Fire